 - Prescribed by a specialist; and,

-- Prescribed for patients with paroxysmal nocturnal hemoglobinuria (PNH) to reduce hemolysis and when used according to the FDA-approved regimen of 600 mg infused every 7 days for the first 4 weeks, followed by 900 mg for the fifth dose 7 days later, and then 900 mg every 14 days thereafter; and,
+- Patients with paroxysmal nocturnal hemoglobinuria (PNH) to reduce hemolysis and when used according to the FDA-approved regimen of 600 mg infused every 7 days for the first 4 weeks, followed by 900 mg for the fifth dose 7 days later, and then 900 mg every 14 days thereafter; or,

 - The patient and/or guardian has attested that they will adhere to the treatment plan; and,